Good health and wellbeing are often a precursor to a person being able to make the most of their talents and potential.

 We regularly run Managing for Mental Health training and a Stress Balance course, both of which receive excellent feedback in terms of effectiveness and application to role.

-We are proud to have partnered with Talking Menopause to create a workplace culture of menopause openness and understanding for all.
+We have partnered with Talking Menopause to create a workplace culture of menopause openness and understanding for all.
+We are proud to have signed up to the Workplace Menopause Pledge demonstrating our commitment to taking positive action to make sure everyone going through the perimenopause and menopause is supported.
 We have delivered menopause awareness training to all employees to better support those employees affected by the menopause, their colleagues and managers.
 We delivered additional training to line managers to ensure that they felt confident in talking about menopause within their teams.

 “With National Walking Month and Mental Health Awareness Week both taking place in May, we couldn’t think of a better time to connect with colleagues and clients in the fresh air.”